How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 Temperature is another indicator that your CPU cooler is not functioning properly.
 So you also need to monitor your CPU temperature and find if there is any difference between the minimum and maximum temperature.

-If your highest temperature is greater than 90 °C while working and greater than 50 °C while idling, your CPU cooler is not correctly placed.
+If your highest processor temperature is greater than 90°C while working and greater than 50°C when idle, your CPU cooler is not correctly placed.
 Simply follow the instructions below to perform a temperature check.

-For our demonstration, we will utilize Open Hardware Monitor, which is a free temperature testing program.
+For our demonstration, utilize Open Hardware Monitor, a free temperature testing program.

 The following section describes the temperature testing procedure: